FAQs

 Our residency program is fee-based and we give away 10-15 scholarships per year (full, partial and emerging artist).
 All artists are considered for a scholarship when they apply through our application, and do not have to apply separately.

-We wish we could give scholarships to every artist for this residency experience, but as a small family-run business, it’s simply not a possibility.
-For artists unable to pay for a residency experience, we encourage them to seek funding outside of the gallery (such as local arts organizations that give grants).
+For artists unable to pay for a residency experience with us, we encourage them to seek funding outside of the gallery (such as local arts organizations that give grants).
 We are happy to provide documentation or acceptance letters as requested by these organizations to facilitate the funding process for you.

 Artists who complete a residency benefit significantly from the experience, which often is less than the cost of a destination workshop, but with far greater benefits long into the future.
 It includes exhibition, connection with other artists on a similar path, familiarity with the Santa Fe art market, and a relationship with the gallery.